saska/rust-arduino-starter-kit-projects/README.md

 ## Running

 Follow dependency installation instructions in [avr-hal](https://github.com/Rahix/avr-hal).
-Then you can run each project with `cargo run --bin <project-name>`.
+Then you can run each project with `cargo run --bin <project-name>` (you can find the projects in `src/bin`).

 ## Notes